cortesi/musq/README.md

 ### Why?

-muSQLite started as a fork of sqlx, focused just on SQLite.
+Musq SQLite-focused fork of sqlx.
 The aims are to simplify and clean up the codebase, strip out un-needed features, add new features, improve testing and ergonomics, and support WASM.

 # Development